Dixie: Region

 As for the nation's capital itself: "Whether Washington should be defined as a Southern city has been a debate since the Civil War, when it was the seat of the Northern government but a hotbed of rebel sympathy", the Washington Post wrote in 2011.
 "The Washington area's 'Southernness' has fallen into steep decline, part of a trend away from strongly held regional identities.
 In the 150th anniversary year of the start of the Civil War, the region at the heart of the conflict has little left of its historic bond with Dixie."
-President Kennedy complained about the worst aspects of Washington's Northern and Southern influence, calling Washington, DC "a city of Southern efficiency and Northern charm".
+President Kennedy complained about the worst aspects of Washington's Northern and Southern influence, calling Washington, D.C., "a city of Southern efficiency and Northern charm".

 The Florida Big Bend includes a Dixie County.
 Certain parts of Oklahoma and Missouri that are considered more culturally Southern than the rest of these two states have been nicknamed Little Dixie (Oklahoma) and Little Dixie (Missouri).

 The location and boundaries of Dixie have become increasingly subjective and mercurial.
 Today, Dixie is most often associated with parts of the Southern United States where traditions and legacies of the Confederate era and the Antebellum South live most strongly.
 The concept of Dixie as the location of a certain set of cultural assumptions, mindsets, and traditions was explored in the book The Nine Nations of North America (1981).